What Is an Undocumented Immigrant?

 Undocumented immigrants haven’t been deported because it would be just way too expensive.
 It’s hard to keep up with the number of undocumented immigrants in the States, which is why they are not being sent back to their countries.

 According to an Immigration and Customs Enforcement director, it would cost about $12,500 to send each person back.
-Now that the Trump Administration is in power and they have a “zero-tolerance” policy, the price may be even higher.

 Also, some people cannot be sent home because they may either have a valid claim for asylum or they have a Temporary Protected Status.